Willgunter/Discord-Clone/README.md

     - Fixed create server bug that caused it to not work during my final round interview.
     - Brainstormed one way to solve messaging thing.
     - Got messages to work (with user who sent it this time!).
 Super slow tho and have to wait a while for message to send.
+    - Cleaning up main message area and making it more realistic.